p-ranav/indicators/README.md

               ^^^^^^^^^^^^^^^^^^ Bar Width ^^^^^^^^^^^^^^^^^^   ^^^^^ Show/Hide ^^^^^
 ```

-Each of these elements can be configured using the ProgressBar API:
+Each of these elements (and more) can be configured using the ProgressBar API:

 ```cpp
 #include <indica/progress_bar.hpp>